 Be ready for a ridiculous amount of paperwork.
-In fact, before leaving home make multiple copies of every document relating to your education and life thus far.
-The French love the dossier , essentially a collection of every written official document concerning your existence on this earth, and it has to be complete.
+Before leaving home make multiple copies of every document relating to your education and life thus far.
+The French love the dossier, a collection of every written official document concerning your existence on this earth, and it has to be complete.

 At least 8 months before the beginning of the school year, you should start scouting the potential universities that might be of interest to you.
-All universities require foreigners to complete a B2 level test as part of admissions, so get on to that as soon as possible; your birth certificate and high school diploma need to be translated and printed out.
+All universities require foreigners to complete a B2 level test as part of admissions, so get on to that as soon as possible.
+Your birth certificate and high school diploma also need to be translated and printed out.

 Speaking of which, we recommend that you read our post on all you need to know about international guarantors for a furnished rental in Paris!

-Online websites will become your new best friends.
-Paris is pricey but with a bit of perseverance and sacrifice (flat sharing), you’ll find your new home in no time.
+The internet will become your new best friend.
+Paris is pricey, but with a bit of perseverance and sacrifice (flat sharing), you’ll find your new home in no time.
 Remember, if you get through the selection process you’ll need to make a decision immediately, and it’s first come, first served.
-Fortunately, there are websites, such as Lodgis.com, are here to help you finding your dream studio a snap.
-Besides, the agency offers a large range of furnished apartments to share in Paris, the Parisian students’ favorite!
+Fortunately, there are websites, such as Lodgis.com, here to help you find your dream studio.
+Besides, the agency offers a large range of furnished apartments to share in Paris!

-So you’ve got into your school and settled into your new bachelor/bachelorette pad: congratulations!
+So you’ve got into your school and settled into your new bachelor/bachelorette pad.
+Congratulations!
 Do not throw away that last copy of your dossier though, you’ll need it to open a bank account to pay for the studio and the school fees.
-One of the best things about Paris is that a good school is almost never expensive, and being a student comes with loads of discounts on things like transport, museums and fast-food menus.
+One of the best things about Paris is that a good school is almost never expensive, and being a student comes with loads of discounts on things like transport, museums and fast-food.